Siddarthsangavi/Python-Code-Generator/README.md

-So this was the project made by me and my team for a hackathon called Gen-Ai-Rush-Buildathon which was a national hackathon. i would proudly say that our eam was in top 1%.
+## So this was the project made by me and my team for a hackathon called Gen-Ai-Rush-Buildathon which was a national hackathon.
+I would proudly say that our tam was in top 1%.
 # Gen-Ai-Rush-Buildathon

 ## A Brief of the Prototype: